How GM ended up suing its crosstown rival

 It’s based on a widening federal investigation into corruption involving officials of the United Auto Workers union, and shortly after the lawsuit was filed, the union’s president Gary Jones stepped down.

-The 95-page complaint could affect ongoing contract talks between the union and Fiat Chrysler, the last of Detroit’s three automakers to settle this year.
+The 95-page complaint could affect ongoing contract talks between the union and Fiat Chrysler, the lone automaker of Detroit’s big three that’s still in negotiations.
 It also could cause jitters with French automaker PSA Peugeot, which has reached an agreement to merge with the Italian-American automaker.

 Here are some questions and answers about the lawsuit and its impact: